google-deepmind/open_spiel/open_spiel/python/algorithms/alpha_zero/README.md

 This is a pure python implementation of the AlphaZero algorithm.For more information, please take a look at the [full documentation](https://github.com/deepmind/open_spiel/blob/master/docs/alpha_zero.md).

 This is a pure python implementation of the AlphaZero algorithm.
-It's based on `flax` library for neural networks in `jax` and provides.
+It's based on `flax` library for neural networks in `jax`.

 The code is arranged in the following way: